 In February 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842).
-ASU No. 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the Consolidated Statement of Financial Position upon the commencement of all leases except short-term leases.
+ASU No. 2016-02 requires that a lease liability and related right-of-use asset representing the lessee's right to use or control the asset be recorded on the Consolidated Statement of Financial Position upon the commencement of all leases except short-term leases.
 Leases will be classified as either finance leases or operating leases, which are substantially similar to the classification criteria for distinguishing between capital leases and operating in existing lease accounting guidance.
 As a result, the effect of leases in the Consolidated Statement of Activities and the Consolidated Statement of Cash Flows will be substantially unchanged from the existing lease accounting guidance.
 The ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-NOMMA is currently evaluating the full effect that the adoption of this standard will have on the consolidated financial statements.
+The ASU was adopted during the year ended June 30, 2023 and retrospectively applied.